Ahmad Kasravi: Memorial School

 In the summer of 1914, World War I broke out in Europe.
 At this time, the Ottomans advanced to Tabriz and repulsed Russia, but it was not long before they were defeated and retreated.
 Thus, Azerbaijan was the battlefield of the states involved in the war.

 In 1915, Kasravi, in search of new knowledge, found himself in need of learning a European language.
 At first, he tried to learn French, but he knew that he could not learn without it.
 So he wanted to go to the American school in Tabriz called "Memorial School", so he went to Mr Chesp, the principal of that school, and repeated his request.
 Chesp considered Kasravi's high school year as a ban on his studentship at that school and had initially suggested that he go there as a teacher and study for two hours a day.
-Kasravi, who suffers from unemployment, accepted the offer and taught Arabic to the students who studied English themselves.
+Kasravi, who suffered from unemployment, accepted the offer and taught Arabic to the students who studied English themselves.
 It was in the first few months that he became self-taught about Esperanto and became attached to the language.
 He also chose a way to teach Arabic to his students.
 Then he wrote a book about this method called Al-Najm al-Darya, which was taught in Tabriz high schools for some time.
 In the American school, there were three Christian tribes (Armenian and Assyrian), Muslims and Ali-Illahis, which was a conflict between Christians and Muslims, and Kasravi was not relieved of this conflict.
 Some Muslim officials were also hostile to him there.
 Nevertheless, Kasravi calls Mr Chesp a righteous man who was far from religious.

 Between 1915 and 1916, Kasravi, who was familiar with Baha'i history and beliefs, had discussions with the preachers of this religion.

 At this time, too, Kasravi allegedly harassed clerics who knew he was going to an American school to study Babism.